 Blueberry U-Pick

-Appointment availability is updated here throughout the season, which is expected to run throughout the month of June.
+Opening dates for U-Pick are weather dependent and appointment availability will be updated here as we approach the 2026 harvest and throughout the season.
+Our season generally runs from mid-May through the end of June and is open every Friday-Sunday once the season kicks off.
 U-pick is only available on the dates shown on our calendar.
 We look forward to seeing you for fresh 🫐 at the farm next summer!

 Visit our Farm Stand at Sabbatical Distillery year-round to find a seasonal selection of farm-harvested goods including our estate made local honey, California pistachios and more.